hoichi/chops/SPECS.md

 We do retrieve meta, but we don't know what to do with it.

+## IN

+It seems that all the source files have common traits.
+They:
+- can be watched
+- and read
+- and parsed/compiled
+- and fire some data to its subscribers.

+Which means that a function that renders (and writes) observes both (compiled) template functions and its data.

+(Duh.)

+### Questions:
+- How do we customize gathering all the data from single files into model(s)?
+- How do we watch for template partials?
+    1. Recompile all the templates if a single partials is changed
+    2. Tell the engine how to look for partials in the templates (with regexps, for instance).
+Kinda sucks to do it for the template engine.
+Then again, Jade has `compileClientWithDependenciesTracked`. _And_ we could always fall back to 1. if 2. is not provided.

 ## What the engine does
 - PAGES (and posts)
     - reads the files